vanderlee/Enricher/README.md

 Introduction
 ------------
+Add (if missing), overwrite and remove classes, style rules and attributes by using selectors.

 Basic but fast HTML attribute and style modifier for PHP.
 Similar to Emogrifier with only basic selectors, but added attribute support.
 It's primary purpose is to change HTML for use in emails, but it is not in any